sonocotta/raspberry-camilla-vu-meter/README.md

     - angle_span_deg (deg)
     - spi ports/devices and gpio DC/RST pins (gpio_rst is a single shared RST)
   - The display requires `luma.oled` and `Pillow` installed; the code will raise an error if luma is missing.

+### OLED mono mode (single OLED)

+A mono mode is available when you want a single OLED to show the overall (mono) level instead of two separate devices.

+- Behavior:
+  - Single OLED is used and labelled "LR".
+  - RMS and peak are computed as the average of left and right channels (simple arithmetic mean).
+  - The needle shows the averaged RMS value; the bottom bar fill represents the averaged peak (filled from min_db to the averaged peak).
+  - Only the first SPI device parameters are required (spi-port0/device0/dc0 and the shared --oled-rst).
+The second device parameters are ignored in mono mode.
+  - The same min_db/max_db/needle_length/angle_span configuration apply.
+- CLI:
+  - Enable with `--oled --oled-mono`
+  - Use the same OLED-related flags as the pair mode; only the device0 values are used for the single display:
+`--oled-spi-port0, --oled-spi-device0, --oled-dc0, --oled-rst, --oled-needle-length, --oled-min-db, --oled-max-db`

 ## Running